Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The Koper model revisited

 \begin{remark} Alternatively, the Koper model can be written in the symmetric form

 which is invariant under the transformation $\lp x,y,z,\lambda,k,t\rp \to \lp -x,-y,-z,-\lambda,k,t\rp$ \cite{desroches2012mixed}. \remlab{symmetry} \end{remark}

 In the following, we will restrict to the case where $\lambda>0$ in \eqref{koper1}.
-Moreover, we will investigate the dynamics near $\mathcal{L}^-$ only: by \remref{symmetry}, the behaviour near $\mathcal{L}^+$ for $\lambda<0$ can then be deduced by symmetry; cf.~also panels (a) and (b) in \figref{fareys}, where the corresponding time series are seen to be symmetric about the $t$-axis for $ k $ fixed and $ \lambda\to-\lambda $.
+Moreover, we will investigate the dynamics near $\mathcal{L}^-$ only: by \remref{symmetry}, the flow near $\mathcal{L}^+$ for $\lambda<0$ can then be inferred by symmetry; cf.~also panels (a) and (b) in \figref{fareys}, where the corresponding time series are seen to be symmetric about the $t$-axis for $ k $ fixed and $ \lambda\to-\lambda $.